Ōbu Station

 Ōbu Station (大府駅, Ōbu-eki) is a railway station in the city of Ōbu, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

-Lines

 Ōbu Station is served by the Tōkaidō Main Line, and is located 346.5 kilometers from the starting point of the line at Tokyo Station.
 It is also a terminus of the Taketoyo Line and is 14.3 kilometers from the opposing terminus of the station at Taketoyo.

 Station layout

 The station has a single side platform and two island platforms, serving five tracks, although Platform 5 is not in normal use.
 The platforms are connected by footbridges.
 The station building has automated ticket machines, TOICA automated turnstiles and a staffed ticket office.